graemlin/project3/README.md

 # project3
-A hateful combination of KD Trees and Range Trees for CS3114
+A combination of KD Trees and Range Trees for CS3114